Bloodbat/RackInstallerScripts/README.md

   - You can also adjust the script.

-    Make sure you share it with us using a suitable name such as "install_rack_fedora_old.sh" or somesuch.
+    If you take this route, make sure you share it with us using a suitable name such as "install_rack_fedora_old.sh" or somesuch.